Basic initial testing is performed.

-While this is a reasonable, non-invasive test for renal artery stenosis (as is spiral CT with CT angiography), clinical suspicion here is low with normal bilateral kidney size and the absence of other underlying vascular disease.
+While this is a reasonable, non-invasive test for renal artery stenosis (as is spiral CT with CT angiography), clinical suspicion here is lower with normal bilateral kidney size and the absence of other underlying vascular disease.
 There is a better test to perform first.
 If work-up is otherwise unrevealing or the patient fails to respond to medical therapy, this may be a good next step.

-Good choice!
-This patient’s plasma metanephrine and urine levels of metanephrine, norepinephrine, epinephrine, and dopamine are within normal.
+A good choice!
+This patient’s plasma levels of metanephrine, norepinephrine, epinephrine, and dopamine are within normal.
 You even grab a 24 hour urine which is normal as well, but your patient didn’t enjoy collecting it!

 Plasma renin activity (PRA) and plasma aldosterone concentration (PAC)

 Great choice!
 This patient’s PAC is 25 ng/dL (normal < 10ng/dL) and PRA is 0.5 ng/mL/hour (suppressed, < 1ng/mL/hour).